My BC Pioneer and Indigenous Roots

 The name Hardie was well-known in the BC interior gold rush towns of Barkerville and Camerontown.
 My great-grandfather was born in a stage coach.
 Hardie Hill was named after my pioneer great-great-grandfather who homesteaded at the base of Hardie Mountain at Copper creek.
 He also had the misfortune to be owner of the Hardie Hotel Bar in Camerontown where a barroom brawl broke out in the 1860s and was destroyed in the fire of 1868.

-As a youngster my interest in learning more about the traditional Secwepemc stories passed down by my great-grandmother, and the historic British Columbia gold rush stories my great-grandfather told flourished inside me.
-My ancestors have been a part of British Columbia for a century-and-a-half while my aboriginal ancestors have been here since the beginning of time.
+As a youngster my interest in learning more about the traditional Secwepemc stories passed down by my great-grandmother, and the historic British Columbia gold rush stories my great-grandfather shared flourished inside me.
+My ancestors have been a part of British Columbia for a century-and-a-half while my indigenous ancestors have been here since the beginning of time.